crispinalan/talkcalendar/README.md

 ## License

-GNU General Public Licence, version 2 or later (GPLv2+).
+GNU General Public Licence, version 3.

 ## License Note

-The Gtk4.0 GUI toolkit is licensed using LGPLv2.1.
-Consequently, Talk Calendar has been licensed using the GNU Lesser General Public License version 2 or later to be compatible with Gtk.

 When you combine software to produce a larger work both licenses should be compatible.
 This is relevant with regard to combining this software with an external speech synthesiser.
 Open source licenses and their compatibility is discussed in this [article](https://janelia-flyem.github.io/licenses.html) and [here](https://www.gnu.org/licenses/gpl-faq.en.html).
-Surprisingly some open source licences are just not compatible with each other as discussed in this video [Compatibility in Open Source Licenses](https://www.youtube.com/watch?v=B0aMYeMv-8I) and so cannot be used together.
-This version of Talk Calendar does **not** use an external speech engine to avoid license incompatibility issues and uses it own voice and audio concatenation code.

-This is a hobby project.
-C++ and Qt were used to develop the original calendar project but when the Qt Company announced that the Qt LTS versions and the offline installer were to become commercial-only [Qt licensing changes](https://www.qt.io/blog/qt-offering-changes-2020) I decided to completely re-write the project code from scratch using the [Gtk](https://www.gtk.org/) toolkit.
-This was a steep learning curve.
-A good open source alternative to Qt for C++ GUI development is [CopperSpice](https://www.copperspice.com/).
-CopperSpice was derived from Qt 4.8 and is under the LGPL 2.1 license.
-For more details on the Qt license situation see the article entitled [The Qt Company Is Tomorrow Moving Qt 5.15 To Its Commercial-Only LTS Phase](https://www.phoronix.com/scan.php?page=news_item&px=Qt-5.15-LTS-Commercial-Phase).
+The GPL compatiblity [matrix](https://www.gnu.org/licenses/gpl-faq.en.html#compat-matrix-footnote-9) shows that if you want to use use a library under GPLv3 (i.e. the espeak speech synthesizer) then the combination should be under under GPLv3.
+As this version of Talk Calendar uses espeak it has been licensed under GPLv3.

 ## Acknowledgements